VHS: Original linear audio system

 More sophisticated VCRs offer stereo audio recording and playback.
 Linear stereo fits two independent channels in the same space as the original mono audiotrack.
 While this approach preserves acceptable backward compatibility with monoaural audio heads, the splitting of the audio track degrades the audio's signal-to-noise ratio, causing objectionable tape hiss at normal listening volume.
 To counteract the hiss, linear stereo VHS VCRs use Dolby B noise reduction for recording and playback.
 This dynamically boosts the high frequencies of the audio program on the recorded medium, improving its signal strength relative to the tape's background noise floor, then attenuates the high frequencies during playback.
 Dolby-encoded program material exhibits a high-frequency emphasis when played on non-Hi-Fi VCRs that are not equipped with the matching Dolby Noise Reduction decoder, although this may actually improve the sound quality of non-Hi-Fi VCRs, especially at the slower recording speeds.

 High-end consumer recorders take advantage of the linear nature of the audio track, as the audio track could be erased and recorded without disturbing the video portion of the recorded signal.
-Hence, "audio dubbing" and "video dubbing", where either the audio or video are re-recorded on tape (without disturbing the other), were supported features on prosumer linear video editing-decks.
+Hence, "audio dubbing" and "video dubbing", where either the audio or video is re-recorded on tape (without disturbing the other), were supported features on prosumer linear video editing-decks.
 Without dubbing capability, an audio or video edit could not be done in-place on master cassette, and requires the editing output be captured to another tape, incurring generational loss.

 Studio film releases began to emerge with linear stereo audiotracks in 1982.
-From that point onward nearly every home video release by Hollywood featured a Dolby-encoded linear stereo audiotrack.
+From that point, nearly every home video release by Hollywood featured a Dolby-encoded linear stereo audiotrack.
 However, linear stereo was never popular with equipment makers or consumers.